wwwouaiebe/EncryptDecrypt/README.md

 Simple HTML page for encrypting and decrypting a file with a password.

+## Warning

+- For security reasons, this page works only with the HTTPS protocol.
+- This page don't work with MS Edge because crypto functions are not correct in MS Edge.

 ## Encrypting a file

 - Select a file with the encrypt button.